Our Scrappage, Recycling and Car Blog

 There comes a time in the life of any vehicle when it’s no longer safe or practical to use.
 What’s more, if you continue to drive an older car that’s not roadworthy, you could incur a hefty fine and some unnecessary points on your driving licence.

 So, if your vehicle is reaching the end of its life, fortunately there are many ways you can dispose of it responsibly.
 More importantly, there are numerous car scrapping pitfalls to avoid.
-Read on for our key points to remember before you begin the process of disposing of your old vehicle.
+Make sure you are aware of the things you should and shouldn’t do when disposing of an old car.

-• Agree to take cash payment for scrap cars in England or Wales.
-The Scrap Metal Dealers’ Act makes this illegal, so steer clear of anyone wishing to pay in cash.
+It is illegal to take cash payment for scrap cars in England or Wales.
+Steer clear of anyone wishing to pay in cash.
+Payment has to be via cheque or electronic bank transfer.

-• Forget to inform the DVLA that you’ve taken your vehicle to an ATF – providing you’re scrapping the car without keeping any of its parts.
+You have to inform the DVLA that you’ve taken your vehicle to an ATF – providing you’re scrapping the car without keeping any of its parts.
 Failure to do so could result in a £1000 fine.
+Some ATFs, like ASM, do the paperwork for you.
+You should also apply to the DVLA if you wish to take the registration number from the end-of-life vehicle for use on another.

-• Forget to make the DVLA aware that the vehicle is off the road if you’re choosing to take parts from an end-of-life vehicle before scrapping it.
-It must be kept off-road in a garage, on a drive or on private land.
+Yes.
+You should make the DVLA aware that the vehicle is off the road if you’re choosing to take parts from an end-of-life vehicle before scrapping it.
+The car must be kept off-road in a garage, on a drive or on private land.

 later post | index | earlier post